exoplatform/exo-documentation/docs/GettingStarted.rst

 .. note:: The ``Update`` button remains disabled until at leat one change is done.

-4. If you click the ``Cancel`` button, your changes will be ignored and your activity still the same.
+4. If you click the ``Cancel`` button, your changes will be ignored.

 .. note:: Edition is only applicable on the written text.
 Attached images, files or link could not be edited.